evilusean/Pysean/OCR/Book-Scanner/readme.md

 ## Usage

+1. Take photos of your book spines and save them in a directory
-1. Run the script:
+2. Run the script:
 ```bash
 python book_scanner.py
 ```

-2. Point your camera at a book spine
-3. Press SPACE to capture and process the image
+3. When prompted, enter the full path to the directory containing your book images
-4. Press ESC to quit and save the results to a CSV file
+4. The script will process all images and save the results to a CSV file

+## Supported Image Formats
+- JPG/JPEG
+- PNG
+- BMP

 ## Tips for Best Results

-- Ensure good lighting conditions
+- Ensure good lighting conditions when taking photos
 - Hold the camera steady and parallel to the book spine
 - Make sure the text is clearly visible and not blurry
-- Adjust the camera distance to get the best focus
 - The first line detected will be considered the title, and the second line will be considered the author
+- Try to capture one book spine per image for best results

 ## Output

 The program will create a CSV file named `books_YYYYMMDD_HHMMSS.csv` containing:
 - Title
 - Author
+- Image filename
-- Date and time of scanning
+- Date and time of processing